 - Limiting to £200 plus VAT the administration fees chargeable by landlords/management companies for providing leasehold information during the sale process and requiring them to provide the information within 15 days of the request.

-Andrew Wood, conveyancing solicitor at Samuels in Barnstaple says: "These reforms will require the passing of legislation and so it is not possible to say how soon they will be implemented, but the Government’s commitment is a welcome development for those looking to buy in the future."
+Laura Mather, conveyancing solicitor at Samuels in Barnstaple says: "These reforms will require the passing of legislation and so it is not possible to say how soon they will be implemented, but the Government’s commitment is a welcome development for those looking to buy in the future."

 These measures will not of course help those already caught in unfair leasehold arrangements.
 The existing law may however already provide an acceptable remedy to those affected.
 Expert advice is available and should be taken before deciding what to do next.